 Temporary employees may be appointed as deemed necessary by the City.
-Temporary appointments are for short term periods, not to exceed six (6) months or 1,040 regular hours of employment in any given calendar year.
+Temporary appointments are for short term periods, not to exceed six (6) months or 1,040 regular hours of employment in any twelve consecutive month period of timegiven calendar year.
+A temporary employee shall not work more than 8 hours in a day or 40 hours in a week unless overtime hours have been offered to regular employees.
 A temporary appointment shall be for a specific length of time with the ending date of the appointment to be recorded in the employee's personnel file on the date of hire.
 A temporary employee may, at the discretion of the City, be transferred to probationary status in accordance with Sec.
 8.1.4 Classification Transfer.
 In accordance with Sec.
 8.1.3, temporary employees are not covered by this Agreement.